AlenVelocity/wa-sticker-formatter/README.md

 Before getting started, you need to know some basic information about WhatsApp Sticker Metadata.

-In WhatsApp, stickers have thier own metadata embedded in the WebP file.
+In WhatsApp, stickers have their own metadata embedded in the WebP file.
 They hold info like the author, the title or pack name, the category.

 Let's go through them one by one.